(ALT 103.7) - Valerie Sanders was shocked when police vehicles showed up at her house for her arrest.

 Valerie was being held in jail under "suspicion of coercive or controlling behaviour."
 These laws were introduced in 2015 to cover intimate or family relationships that cause someone to "fear violence will be used against them on at least two occasions," or serious alarm or distress with a "substantial adverse effect on their usual day-to-day activities."

-Since Valerie's arrest, she and Michael obviously split up.
+Since Sanders' arrest, she and Michael have obviously split up.
 She said that the 17 hours she spent in the cell "broke my love for him."